-- Grade 10 ELA (or ACT/SAT concordant score) - Algebra I end-of-course (EOC) or a comparative score on the Postsecondary Education Readiness Test (P.E.R.T.)
+- Grade 10 ELA (or ACT/SAT concordant score) - Algebra I end-of-course (EOC) and the results constitute thirty percent of the final course grade or a comparative score on the Postsecondary Education Readiness Test (P.E.R.T.)

-Students must participate in the EOC assessments and the results constitute 30 percent of the final course grade.
+Students must participate in the EOC assessments, and the results constitute 30 percent of the final course grade.
 These assessments are in the following subjects:

-- Algebra I

 - Biology I

+- U.S. History

 - Geometry

-- U.S. History

 - Algebra II (if enrolled)